 2. Apple Watch

-It's finally here.
-The smartwatch we've been waiting for with bated breath, the one we'd hoped would change the faces of the wearable revolution - and the best iPhone-compatible smartwatch and, at the same time, it's pretty much just OK.
+The smartwatch we've been waiting for with bated breath, the one we'd hoped would change the faces of the wearable revolution - and the best iPhone-compatible smartwatch is pretty much just OK.

 It's a thing of beauty but comes at a high cost when it simply can't deliver on all the fronts.
 Starting at $349 (£299, AU$499) and peaking at an exorbitant $17,000 (£13,500, AU$24,000), this lightweight wristwatch is meant for patient early adopters and boutique store regulars.